crispyDyne/ngDemo/README.md

 `ng g c structure/landing`\
 `ng g c structure/navBar`

 Add the navbar to the `structure.component.html`.
-The router outlet is where our componets will be displayed when we navigate to them.
-More on that below.
+The router outlet is where our components will be displayed when we navigate to them.
+More on the router below.

 ```html
 <app-nav-bar></app-nav-bar> <router-outlet></router-outlet>